BleuBleu/FamiStudio/Docs/docs/importexport.md

 Song that do not use any audio expansion can export as PAL and Dual mode, where as only NTSC is available for expansion audio.

-The maximum song sizet is approximately 28KB minus the size of the DPCM samples used.
+The maximum song size is approximately 28KB minus the size of the DPCM samples used.
 Note that this size are not printed anywhere and are not related to the size of the *.fms file.
 Best to simply try and see if it works.

 ## ROM